MicrosoftDocs/azure-devops-docs/docs/organizations/projects/connect-to-projects.md

 ## Connect from the web portal

-1. If you're not a member of a security group, ask your project administrator to add you.
+1. If you're not a member of a security group, ask your Project Administrator to add you.

 2. Open a browser window and enter a URL that uses the following form: